walkor/mqtt/README.md

   * `retain` retain flag, `Boolean`, default `false`
   * `dup` mark as duplicate flag, `Boolean`, default `false`
 * `$callback` - `function (\Exception $exception)`, fired when the QoS handling completes, or at the next tick if QoS 0.
-An error occurs if client is disconnecting.
+No error occurs then `$exception` will be null.

 <a name="subscribe"></a>
 ### subscribe(mixed $topic, [array $options], [callable $callback])